 An introduction to how human language works, examining structures that underlie all languages, with special focus on the deep structures of English.
 The course asks what universal properties are shared by all languages, and how languages such as English and

 Chinese can be different (or similar!) in terms of their sound systems, word-building, grammar, meaning, written form, and acquisition by children and adult learners.
 By the end of the course, students from varied language backgrounds should understand how knowledge of the universal properties of languages can deepen their understanding of

 English, of their own language(s), and of the amazing capacity of the human mind.

 Inequality and Diversity in Modern Societies

 This course explores the concepts and theories surrounding social diversity across a range of modern societies.
-The aim is to highlight how societies are stratified along different social categories, and engage students to think critically think about the organizational structure of multicultural societies.
-The course will begin with an overview of the demographic and socioeconomic position of various groups.
-The course will then analyze the social inequalities that exist among these groups and the social mechanisms and policies that generate these differences.
+The aim is to highlight how societies are stratified along different social categories, and engage students to think critically about the organizational structure of multicultural societies.
+We begin with an overview of the demographic and socioeconomic position of various groups.
+We then analyze the social inequalities that exist among these groups and the social mechanisms and policies that generate these differences.
 Drawing from real life examples and research findings, the course will teach students how to think sociologically about specific issues (e.g. labour market participation, health outcomes, civic participation) that are relevant across the globe but also pay attention to those pertinent to multicultural societies such as Canada.
 Lastly, the course will use assignments to enable students to analyze these issues and think about practical solutions to address them.